taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

 # 📁 Project Structure

-At Decoding ML we teach how to build production ML systems, thus the course follows the structure of a real-world Python project:
+At Decoding ML we teach how to build production ML systems.
+Thus, instead of splitting the code into separate modules, the course follows the structure of a real-world Python project:

 ```bash
 .